arrow-left

 Use this page to explore the latest specifications of the API.

-This schema follows the OpenAPI 3.
+This schema follows the OpenAPI 3arrow-up-right.
 You can load this file in many OpenAPI clients, including Swagger or Redoc.

 The JSON:API spec is a standard for structuring JSON responses in APIs to optimize data exchange and efficiency.